robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py SheffieldCityCouncil https://wasteservices.sheffield.gov.uk/property/XXXXXXXXXXX
 ```

-Note: Follow the instructions [here](https://wasteservices.sheffield.gov.uk/) until you get the "Your bin collection dates and services" page then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://wasteservices.sheffield.gov.uk/) until you get the 'Your bin collection dates and services' page, then copy the URL and replace the URL in the command.

 ---